Traffic light control and coordination: Phases

 This three-arm signal controlled junction has three vehicle phases (A, B and C) and a pedestrian phase (D).
-The phases operate together in three stages (1, 2 and 3).
+The phases operate together in three stages (1, 2, and 3).
 Moving phases are shown in green and stopped phases are shown in red.

 Phases are indications shown to traffic on traffic signal aspects (a single light on a signal head).
 For example, a green phase gives all traffic from a particular approach the right of way through the junction (bar turning traffic).
 In the UK, a filter phase allows non-conflicting traffic to make particular turns (normally left or ahead) through a junction.

 A movement is any path through the junction which vehicles or pedestrians are permitted to take.
-A movement is conflicting if these paths cross one another.
+A movement is conflicting if its paths cross.
 Normally, conflicting movements are not permitted, except for opposed right or left turns (depending on driving side) or, in some jurisdictions, pedestrians and vehicles moving in parallel directions.

 Stages and periods

-A stage is a group of non-conflicting phases which move at the same time.
+A stage is a group of non-conflicting phases that move at the same time.
 For example, a crossroads with four approach arms could operate in two-stage operation, where each road is given green, or three-stage operation, where the major road is given green, then each side road is given green in turn.
 A cycle is one complete sequence of stages.
-The cycle time is the time it takes for a cycle to complete.
-Some jurisdictions have maximum cycle times.
-For example, in the UK this is 120 seconds or 90 seconds where pedestrian facilities are present.
-Under actuated control, the reversion is the stage which the traffic controller will return to if there is no demand.

 The interstage or intergreen period is the period between the end of a green signal in one phase and the start of a green signal in the next phase.
-This normally includes an amber signal on approaches where the green phase is ending and an all red stage, where all signals which are changing are red to allow the junction to clear.
-All red stages produce lost time, where no road users can proceed through the junction.
+This normally includes an amber signal on approaches as the green phase ends, and an all-red stage, where all changing signals are red to allow the junction to clear.
+All red stages result in lost time, during which no road users can proceed through the junction.

 An interval is the period between changes in signal stages.
-For example, the vehicular green interval is the period of time that vehicular traffic has a green signal.
+For example, the vehicular green interval is the period during which vehicular traffic has a green signal.
 The interval is fixed in pre-timed control and varied in actuated control.
-In actuated settings, the minimum interval in the minimum amount of time for which a signal will stay green before changing.
-This can be as low as 2 seconds for local roads, but may need to be up to 15 seconds for arterial roads.
+In actuated settings, the minimum interval is the shortest time a signal will remain green before changing.
+This can be as low as 2 seconds for local roads, but may need to be as long as 15 seconds for arterial roads.
 The maximum interval is the maximum amount of time one road will be allowed a green signal, where demand is present on another road.

-For pedestrians, an invitation period is the period of time where pedestrians are invited to begin crossing the road.
+For pedestrians, the invitation period is the time during which they are invited to begin crossing the road.
 This is normally shown with a green or white male walking figure.